s3gf4u17/go-gin-api/README.md

 ## Legal notice

-Gost is a free software.
-By using Gost you agree to sharing contents of your disk via internet.
+Delve is a free software.
+By using Delve you agree to sharing contents of your disk via internet.
 Authors do not take responsibility for harm caused by badly configured program.